 My favorite months are May (after Golden Week, which starts on April 29) and October; both months bring great weather and vivid colors.
-In the springtime, you can enjoy the sweet scent and beauty of the cherry blossoms permeating the country; the entire nation comes alive to celebrate hanami, or flower viewing, in colorful kimonos.
+In the springtime, you can enjoy the sweet scent and beauty of the cherry blossoms permeating the country (they generally peak in April, but you can still enjoy them in May, and without the huge crowds); the entire nation comes alive to celebrate hanami, or flower viewing, in colorful kimonos.
 Autumn in Kyoto brings cooler air and bright red maples, magnificent to behold alongside Zen gardens and royal villas.

 July and August are hot and humid—though, if mixed with time in the mountains, they can be manageable.
 Two of the most crowded times are the Golden Week and Obon holidays (early May and mid-July or mid-August, respectively), when Japanese travel a lot domestically.

 In Japan, many crafts are done at such a level that they could rightfully be termed an art.
 Focus on bringing home something handmade—perhaps a fabulous piece of pottery, a beautiful textile, an item of clothing, or some washi paper.
 Depending on your itinerary, we can guide you to the right place to buy these straight from the producer.

 If you are a lover of Japanese gardens, the Adachi Museum of Art in Shimane Prefecture is a must-see.
 The gardens are gorgeous and perfect beyond belief.
 It’s a bit off-the-beaten-path, but well worth it.